35 Types of Neural Networks: What, When, and Why

 We might opt to use Restricted Boltzmann Machines when we need to discover hidden features in the data or generate new samples, such as in recommendation systems or generative models.

-25. Extreme Learning Machines (ELM)
+25. Extreme Learning Machines

 Extreme Learning Machines (ELMs) are a type of neural network unique for their speed and simplicity.
 They have a single layer of hidden nodes, and only the weights connecting these nodes to outputs are adjusted during training, while the others are randomly assigned and left untouched.
 This makes them exceptionally quick to train.